 At the Sheraton Kaanapali Maui Nui Luau, the songs and dances of Maui and the Pacific will exhibit remarkable stories, history, and culture of the Valley Isle and Kaanapali.
 At the foot of the famous cliff diving point, Black Rock, and along the award-winning Kaanapali Beach the Maui Nui Luau shares the music, dance and history of the islands.
 Tihati Productions, the world renowned Polynesian entertainment producer, presents the best in Hawaiian and Polynesian song and dance, including the spectacular fire knife dance.

-Social Distancing measures are currently in place at this luau.
-Some elements that were interactive like the imu ceremony and the demonstrations of Hawaiian crafts will now be done from the stage while guests are seated at their tables.
-There may be some menu changes also, but you will be served a generous Hawaiian feast served family style at your private table!
+Some social distancing measures are still in place at this luau.
+Some elements that were interactive like the imu ceremony and the demonstrations of Hawaiian crafts are still being done from the stage while guests are seated at their tables.
+Overall though the experience is getting pretty close to "back to normal" following the pandemic!

 $172.80 per Adults, $100.80 per Children (6-12), Infants (under 6) FREE (plus 4.167% Hawaii sales tax)